Frequently Asked Questions

 We offer hope and healing to victims of domestic abuse, emotionally destructive relationships, and sexual assault by offering practical assistance and counsel to individuals affected by domestic abuse and educating organizations and helpers to better respond to these crises through education and mentoring.
 We believe God’s heart is for the oppressed and long to see the captives set free.
 (Isaiah 61:1-4)

-Individuals affected by domestic abuse may experience many challenges, including: severe emotional and physical distress and confusion, lack of effective counseling, and basic necessities, such as housing, employment, childcare and transportation.
+Individuals affected by domestic abuse may experience many challenges, including: severe emotional and physical distress and confusion, lack of effective counseling, and basic necessities.
 Many choose to stay in abusive situations simply because of these obstacles.
 Therefore, CTPM seeks to connect individuals with resources to bridge the gap from crisis to normalcy.
 In addition, we offer support groups, advocacy and counseling to our clients.

 What Services do you offer?

 - Advocacy to give survivors options to navigate their difficult choices.
-Contact us.
+Request an Advocate.

 - Support Groups (Online and Nationwide)